allegro/turnilo/README.md

 npm install -g turnilo
 ```

-Start off by running an example with Wikipedia page editions dataset
+Start off by running an example with Covid-19 and Wikipedia datasets
 and open [http://localhost:9090/](http://localhost:9090/).

 ```